 Invoicing.
+Section 17.1 of the Agreement is hereby amended in its entirety to read as follows:

+Invoicing.
 Service Provider will prepare invoices for EESO on a monthly basis for amounts due under this Agreement.
-Each invoice will be provided by Service Provider on the first business day of each month, and will include (a) Service Provider’s charges for the Minimum Volumes for that month and for the other fixed monthly charges for that month identified on Exhibit 15, (b) any periodic license and maintenance charges payable by EESO pursuant to Section 12.4 for that month, (c) a reconciliation and “true up” with respect to Service Provider’s additional charges (if any) for the actual number of Resource Units used by EESO during the penultimate Service Provider fiscal month prior to that month, (d) any other charges and reimbursements due from EESO in accordance with this Agreement with respect to the penultimate month prior to that month, and (e) any credits due EESO pursuant to Section 12or Section 15 of this Agreement or pursuant to Exhibit 14.
-Service Provider’s invoices will present a detailed account of all charges in accordance with this Agreement, including Exhibits 15 and 17.
+Each invoice will be provided by Service Provider on the first business day of each month, and will include (a) Service Provider’s charges for the Minimum Volumes for that month and for the other fixed monthly charges for that month identified on Exhibit 15, (b) any periodic license and maintenance charges payable by EESO pursuant to Section 12.4 for that month, (c) a reconciliation and “true up” with respect to Service Provider’s additional charges (if any) for the actual number of Resource Units used by EESO during the penultimate Service Provider fiscal month prior to that month, (d) any other charges and reimbursements due from EESO in accordance with this Agreement with respect to the penultimate month prior to that month, and (e) any credits due EESO pursuant to Section 12 of this Agreement or pursuant to Exhibit 14.
+Service Provider’s invoices will present a detailed account of all charges in accordance with this Agreement, including Exhibit 15.
 Service Provider will include in the invoices all calculations used to establish the charges.
 All invoices will be accompanied by appropriate supporting documentation of sufficient detail to verify such charges.
 To the extent EESO is entitled to any credit under this Agreement, Service Provider will offset or adjust the amounts then due and owing with the appropriate credit, unless this Agreement has expired or been terminated, in which case Service Provider will pay the amounts of any credits to EESO within thirty (30) days.